Hudsend History, Family Crest & Coats of Arms

 Another 39 words (3 lines of text) are included under the topic Early Hudsend Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hudsend family to the New World and Oceana
+Migration of the Hudsend family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Hudsend were among those contributors: Robert Hudson, who arrived in Virginia in 1623; William Hudson, who settled in Virginia in 1635; Ralph Hudson, who settled in Massachusetts with his wife Marie and three children in 1635.